argonautproject/clinicalnotes/source/pages/guidance.md

 * Procedures Note (28570-0)
 * Progress Note (11506-3)

-These notes are defined in the **INSERT VALUE SET HERE**.
+These notes are defined in the [Argonaut Clinical Types Value Set].
 These 5 note types represent the Common Clinicanl Notes and are the minimum set a system must support to claim conformance to this guide.
 Systems are encouraged to support many other common notes types, such as:

 * Imaging
 * Laboratory and pathology narrative